Layer 1 – Be Aware

 Developing the ‘strokes’ so that your child can efficiently cover much greater distances.
 The whole ‘learn to swim’ experience should be positive; free from fear of force, with a focus of skill acquisition and safety around aquatic environments.

 As your child gets older, the chances are that they will be exposed to potentially hazardous water situations that will require them to be ‘stronger’ swimmers.
-Swim Australia recommends that children are able to reasonably comfortably complete a 400m swim before they are deemed to be able to swim well.
+SWIM Schools Australia recommends that children are able to reasonably comfortably complete a 400m swim before they are deemed to be able to swim well.
 As this ability is developed, they should also be learning a variety of rescue skills.

 Combined with learning the physical skills, the child is developing parallel water safety knowledge.